naynay55/favorite-1/README.md

 ## Photography

-During the pandemic, I picked up a new hobby - *photography.* I was instantly obsessed with capturing all of the beautiful scenery Washington had to offer.
+During the pandemic, I picked up a new hobby - *photography*.
+I was instantly obsessed with capturing all of the beautiful scenery Washington had to offer.

 I love photography because: